Home Buying Checklist: 23 Steps to Follow

 Step 7: Confirm Your Cash Reserves

-Missing these on your buying a house checklist?
+Missing these reserves?
 You'll be stressed and stretched.

 Step 8: Check First Home Buyer Programs

-Limit must-haves on your buying a house checklist to 5 items.
+Limit must-haves to 5 items.
 Everything else is negotiable.
-These steps to buying a house focus your search on your home buying checklist.
+These priorities focus your search.
 Know what to look for buying house before viewing.
 Watch for critical red flags buying house warning signs.
 Learn the 31 deal-breakers that signal structural failures, safety hazards, or hidden costs averaging $43,000 in surprise repairs.

 Step 10: Research Neighbourhoods (Property Check Essential)

 Before viewing homes, research 3-5 target areas and complete your property check research.
-This buying a house checklist step is critical:
+This step is critical for your house hunting checklist:

-One couple found their "dream area" had declining values.
+One couple found their "dream area" had falling values.
 They switched to a nearby area and gained $67,000 in equity in 3 years.
-Their property check of council plans revealed declining infrastructure investment.
-Use our property market analysis guide to identify suburbs with funded infrastructure projects.
-Smart buyers track major transport investments 2-4 years before completion to secure properties before price increases.
-A thorough property check saves thousands.
+Their property check of council plans showed weak spending.
+Smart buyers track major works 2-4 years before they finish.
+They buy before prices rise.
+A good property check saves thousands.

 Step 11: Learn Listing Language